Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: Theoretical Results

+\begin{corollary}[Concentration inequality] Let $Z$ follow the stationary distribution of the Markov chain induced by $\{ \theta_n(\tau) \}_{n \in \N}$, the original SGD sequence.
+Under the same conditions in Lemma \ref{MGFbound}, for any $\epsilon >\eta/q $,

-Now we are ready to present the main CLT results.
-The following Theorem \ref{charac} shows that the characteristic function of $\pi_{\eta}$ converges to the characteristic function of Gaussian distributions.
+\end{corollary} \begin{remark} Regarding the statistical properties of recursive quantile estimators, \cite{zhang_piecewise_2025} designed a piecewise Lyapunov function and derived $p$-th moment bounds.
+In comparison, we bound the MGF and further provide an exponential tail concentration inequality for the stationary distribution of the quantile SGD estimators.
+Our tail probability bounds do not follow from their results. \end{remark} Now we are ready to present the main CLT results.
+The following Theorem \ref{charac} shows that the characteristic function of $\mathcal{P}_{\eta}$ converges to the characteristic function of Gaussian distributions.

-\begin{theorem} For all $1\leq i \leq d$, let $\phi_{i,\eta}(t)$ denote the characteristic function of the standardized stationary distribution with the learning rate $\eta$.
-Then we have the following pointwise convergence: for any $t \in \mathbb{R}$,
+\begin{theorem}[Characteristic function] Recall $\theta(\tau)$ defined in~\eqref{eq_minimizer}.
+Suppose that Assumption~\ref{asm_density} holds.
+Let $\phi_{\eta}(t)$ denote the characteristic function of the standardized stationary distribution with the learning rate $\eta$.
+Then we have the following point-wise convergence that for any $t \in \mathbb{R}$,

-\end{theorem} The asymptotic normality follows directly from Theorem \ref{charac} and Lévy's continuity theorem. \begin{corollary} For all $1\leq i \leq d$, the stationary distribution of $(\theta_{i,n}(\tau)-x_0)/\sqrt{\eta}$ converges to the following Normal distribution,
+\end{theorem} The asymptotic normality follows directly from Theorem \ref{charac} and Lévy's continuity theorem. \begin{proposition}[Asymptotic normality] Under the same conditions in Theorem~\ref{charac}, the stationary distribution of $(\theta_{n}(\tau)-x_0)/\sqrt{\eta}$ converges to the following normal distribution,

-\end{corollary} \begin{remark} By definition, we have $|x_0-\theta_i(\tau)|<\eta$.
-So Corollary \ref{asympnormal} also implies that the stationary distribution of $(\theta_{i,n}(\tau)-\theta_i(\tau))/\sqrt{\eta}$ converge to the same normal distribution.
-In this sense, our result is also a quenched CLT where the asymptotic behavior does not rely on the initial point. \end{remark}
+\end{proposition} \begin{remark}[Quenched CLT] By definition, we have $|x_0-\theta(\tau)|<\eta$.
+Therefore, Proposition \ref{asympnormal} also implies that the stationary distribution of $(\theta_{n}(\tau)-\theta(\tau))/\sqrt{\eta}$ converges to the same normal distribution regardless of the fixed initial point.
+In this sense, our result is a quenched version of CLT where the asymptotic distribution does not rely on the initial point. \end{remark}